3-Crossed Module Structure in the Five-Dimensional Topological Axion Electrodynamics: Introduction

 Higher-form symmetries are typical examples of the generalized symmetries whose symmetry operators act on extended objects along certain spatial directions.
 In particular, a symmetry whose operators act on $p$-dimensional objects is called a $p$-form symmetry.
 In terms of this convention, the ordinary symmetries are referred to as 0-form symmetries.
 Such symmetries, for example, allow us to understand topological order, which cannot be characterized by the order parameters of 0-form symmetries \cite{Thouless:1982zz,Laughlin:1983fy,Wen:1989iv,Wen:1990zza,Wen:1991rp}, in terms of symmetry breaking of higher-form symmetries\cite{Nussinov:2006iva,Nussinov:2009zz,Gaiotto:2014kfa}.\footnote{Non-invertible symmetries have also been actively studied in recent years, and provide novel insights and tools for understanding various physical phenomena.
 However, we will not discuss them further in this paper.
-For more details, see \cite{McGreevy:2022oyu,Cordova:2022ruw,Yokokura:2022alv,Brennan:2023mmt,Shao:2023gho,Luo:2023ive,Gomes:2023ahz} and references therein.} Much like ordinary symmetries, these generalized symmetries are becoming indispensable tools for understanding fundamental aspects of physics, and investigating them is also an essential first step when studying a given theory.
+For more details, see \cite{McGreevy:2022oyu,Cordova:2022ruw,Brennan:2023mmt,Shao:2023gho,Luo:2023ive,Gomes:2023ahz,Copetti:2023mcq} and references therein.
+In particular, non-invertible symmetries in axion electrodynamics have been discussed in \cite{Yokokura:2022alv,Choi:2022fgx,DelZotto:2024ngj}.} Much like ordinary symmetries, these generalized symmetries are becoming indispensable tools for understanding fundamental aspects of physics, and investigating them is also an essential first step when studying a given theory.